 Mortgage loans are expensive to originate.
 It is not uncommon for consumer mortgages to cost upwards of $9,000.
 Lenders typically recoup those costs through a combination of upfront fees and interest revenue over the life of the loan.
 If a borrower pays off a loan shortly after origination, the lender is at risk of losing money on the loan.
-Enter prepayment penalties.
+This is where prepayment penalties come in.
 A prepayment penalty is a contractual clause that states the borrower is going to pay the lender an additional fee if the borrower pays the loan off early.
-This really isn’t a penalty at all.
-It is a way for the lender to make sure they don’t lose money on a loan.
+This isn’t necessarily a “penalty,” however.
+Let’s dive into how they work and what investors should pay attention to when it comes to prepayment penalties.

-The rental investors looking to grow a legacy of rental properties and hold on to them long term (we call these properties “permanent rentals”) are not really affected by the prepayment penalty.
-Since their investment strategy focuses on the lifetime of the loan, paying off the loan in the first five years is a moot point.
+The rental investors looking to grow a legacy of rental properties and hold on to them long-term (we call these properties “permanent rentals”) are not really affected by the prepayment penalty.
+Since their investment strategy focuses on the lifetime of the loan, paying off the loan early is a moot point.

-On the other hand, investors looking to purchase rental properties with flexibility to sell in the foreseeable future (we call these properties “transitional rentals”) are very concerned about the prepayment penalty.
-These investors are interested in market conditions and want to be able to sell the property at the right time without worrying about paying a penalty fee.
+On the other hand, investors looking to purchase rental properties with flexibility to sell in the foreseeable future (we call these properties “transitional rentals”) are very concerned about prepayment penalties.
+These investors are interested in market conditions and want to be able to sell the property at the right time without worrying about paying a fee.

 At Visio, we understand the importance of the transitional rental strategy, which is why our loan programs can be tailored to meet investors’ needs.
-We currently offer investors the ability to pay an extra basis points for a 3/2/1 prepayment structure or a 3/0/0 prepayment structure.
+We currently offer investors the ability to pay extra basis points for a 3/2/1 prepayment structure or a 3/0/0 prepayment structure.
 That means if they pay off the loan in the first year, they only have a 3% penalty, and after three years, there are no penalties.
-Learn more about our other options for transitional rentals in CEO Jeff Ball’s blog post “What is a transitional rental?”